 Lying in the state of Gujarat, it is interesting to see how Gir National Park holds stark similarities with African forests ranging from wildlife, topography, weather, and tribal culture.
-It is not necessary to travel all the way to Masai Mara to witness the demeanor of the magnificent Lions when a small community of its identical twin is resting at close proximity.
+It is not necessary to travel to Masai Mara to witness the demeanor of the magnificent Lions when a small community of its identical twin is resting in proximity.
 If the vast savannahs are dominated by several species of mammals and reptiles, the dense groves of teak have become a shelter for the gorgeous winged species including sandgrouse, grey francolin, quail, Asian paradise flycatcher, black-naped monarch, grey-headed flycatcher, Verditer Flycatcher, Tickell’s blue flycatcher, White-browed Fantail, Asian brown flycatcher, greenish Warbler, white-eye, coppersmith barbet, common and marshall’s iora, rufous treepie, yellow-footed green pigeon.
 While penetrating through this bewitching forest one is certain to be showered with several opportunities to sight and photograph its enchanting wilderness from various angles.

 - Log in to post comments